-- (i) $\frac{1}{7}$ of the sum of the three major shares equals the sum of the two minor ones; - (ii) a+b+c+d+e = 100.
+- (i) 1/7 of the sum of the three major shares equals the sum of the two minor ones; - (ii) a+b+c+d+e = 100.

-The solution makes use of a simple false position: at first an arithmetical progression α , β , γ , δ , ε is constructed, starting with $\alpha = 1$ and fulfilling (i); its sum is found to be 60, whence all members are multiplied by 1 3".
-The first step is not explained, but since RMP 64 refers explicitly to and makes adequate use of the average share and the excess of one share over the other when determining the single members of an arithmetical progression from the sum and the difference, a simple algebraic solution (whether represented by words or by pebbles or other material tokens) will not have exceeded the conceptual capabilities of the Egyptian calculator though apparently his standard discourse: If α is 1 and τ the difference, $\beta = 1+\tau$, $\gamma = 1+2\tau$, etc; the sum of the three major shares is thus $3+(2+3+4)\tau$, which is 7 times $\alpha+\beta = 2+\tau$; thus $3+9\tau = 14+7\tau$, $2\tau = 11$, $\tau = 5 2'$.
+The solution makes use of a simple false position: at first an arithmetical progression α , β , γ , δ , ε is constructed, starting with α = 1 and fulfilling (i); its sum is found to be 60, whence all members are multiplied by 1 3".
+The first step is not explained, but since RMP 64 refers explicitly to and makes adequate use of the average share and the excess of one share over the other when determining the single members of an arithmetical progression from the sum and the difference, a simple algebraic solution (whether represented by words, by strokes on an ostrakon or by pebbles or other material tokens) will not have exceeded the conceptual capabilities of the Egyptian calculator, though apparently his standard discourse: if α is 1 and τ the difference, β = 1+ τ , γ = 1+2 τ , etc.; the sum of the three major shares is thus 3+(2+3+4) τ , which is 7 times α + β = 2+ τ ; thus 3+9 τ = 14+7 τ , 2 τ = 11, τ = 5 2'.

-Endowed with particular status - obviously because of the importance of bread and beer as staple food - are the pesu problems. pfśw is derived from pśj, "cooking", and may be understood as "baking ratio".
-The pesu of a loaf is the number of similar loaves that may be made from one hekat of grain; similarly, the pesu of beer counts the number of jugs that are produced from one hekat of grain.
+Endowed with particular status - obviously because of the importance of bread and beer as staple food - are the pesu (pfsw) problems.
+Pfsw is derived from pśj, "cooking," and may be understood as "baking ratio."
+The pesu of a loaf is the number of similar loaves that may be made from one ḥekat of grain; similarly, the pesu of beer counts the number of jugs that are produced from one ḥekat of grain.
 In both cases, the baking ratio thus indicates the reciprocal grain content of the unit of consumption.
-Pesu problems may ask for the pesu, given the number of units produced and the total amount of grain; for the exchange of loaves with different pesu or of bread with beer; more complex problems deal with the dilution of beer, or with special brews made from several grain sorts or fruits.12
+Pesu problems may ask for the pesu given the number of units produced and the total amount of grain, or for the exchange of loaves with different pesu or of bread with beer.
+More complex problems deal with the dilution of beer, or with special brews made from several grain sorts or fruits.
+14